JaimeStill/PatternsAndPractices/04-core-configuration.md

 ## [Logging](#core-configuration)

 The **Logging** feature is written to provide a means of capturing exceptions that occur in log files on the server, as well as providing the details of the exceptions that occurred to the calling client.
-An example of how being able to communicate these exceptions to the client is useful is demonstrated in the [Business Logic - Validation](./03-business-logic.md#validation) section.
+An example of how being able to communicate these exceptions to the client is useful is demonstrated in the [Business Logic - Validation](./03-business-logic.md#validation) article.

-> The primary infrastructure of this feature will be outline here, then the configuration and registration will be discussed in the following [Dependency Injection and Middleware](./05-di-and-middleware.md) section.
+> The primary infrastructure of this feature will be outline here, then the configuration and registration will be discussed in the following [Dependency Injection and Middleware](./05-di-and-middleware.md) article.

 To facilitate the desired functionality of the `LogProvider` class, extension methods need to be written against the core objects that the provider needs to interact with.
 All of these extensions are written in the **{Project}.Core\\Extensions\\LogExtensions.cs** static class.